How to use Union Transit to move non-EU goods within the UK or EU, and to move goods to or from the special territories.

 |Inside the EU, made from materials or parts from outside the EU that have not been put into free circulation – for example, parts which qualify for Inward Processing||No duty paid||These parts are non-Union goods, not in free circulation, and must remain under customs control|

 Enforcement and penalties

-HM Revenue and Customs (HMRC) is responsible for the enforcement of UT legislation.
-For general help and advice, contact the VAT Helpline.
+HMRC is responsible for the enforcement of UT legislation.
+For general help and advice, contact the VAT helpline.

 Customs civil penalties apply to breaches in the rules and regulations in UT.
 Traders may receive a warning letter or have to pay a penalty.
-You can read about how civil penalty schemes work in the guide to customs seizures and penalties.
+You can read about how civil penalty schemes work in Notice 300: customs civil investigation of suspected evasion.

-The New Computerised Transit System (NCTS) processes trader’s electronic customs transit declarations.
-It’s mandatory for traders using Union and Common Transit to make their declarations using the NCTS, which is used by all the member states of the EU and Common Transit countries.
+The NCTS processes a trader’s electronic customs transit declarations.
+It’s mandatory for traders using UT and Common Transit to make their declarations using the NCTS, which is used by the UK and all EU member states and Common Transit countries.